 10. If the targeted hosts is vulnerable with the attack, the color will be changed into red, that's mean that we can breach into the computer.

-I hope this tutorial is useful for you, especially for you who want to tests your personal network from security breach by using metasploit.
-If there’s any question or suggestion I welcome you to write on my comments below .
+I hope you found this tutorial useful, especially for you who want to tests your personal network from security breach by using metasploit.
+If there's any question or suggestion I welcome you to write on my comments below :-).